 Have you Been Charged with Identity Fraud in Georgia?

 Identity fraud is a crime that many people are familiar with and often worry about becoming a victim of.
 It is also known as identity theft.
 At its most basic definition, identity fraud is a crime where one person uses another person's personal data without their authorization in order to deceive or defraud someone else.
 Examples of identity fraud include: opening a credit card using someone else's social security number, using stolen checks to purchase items, or using a stolen ATM card.
 These are just a few ways in which identity fraud can manifest.
+If you have been charged with identity fraud, you need a Georgia Identity Fraud Attorney immediately.
+Remember a charge is not the same as a conviction.
+Never just plead guilty because you think you don't have any options.
+One of our highly trained Identity Fraud Lawyers in Georgia can give you options now.

 Georgia Law on Identity Fraud